- Lenovo Flex 3i is the latest addition to Lenovo’s family of Chromebooks.

 Let us start with the build and design of the Lenovo Flex 3i Chromebook.
 Lenovo claims that the Chromebook is made entirely of PC-ABS, a polycarbonate, and ABS plastic blend.
 But, to be honest, I was skeptical before I got my hands on the device since laptops are in the sub-Rs.
 30,000 (~$400) price segment are not known for their build quality.

 But I am happy to report that even though the laptop is made of plastic, it’s pretty well built.
 The laptop feels good and chunky in hand, and overall the Flex 3i Chromebook conveys a sense of solidity.

 Still, it’s not perfect.
 The top case has a bit of flex (no pun intended), so you have to be a bit careful, but still, it’s not a deal-breaker.

 Although the notebook only weighs 1.2 kg, it’s not the thinnest, and you do feel some weight when you hold it in your hand.
 Still, I had no problems carrying the notebook on the go or while working at my favorite coffee store with a cup of hot coffee.

 The Chromebook also looks very high-end for a sub-Rs 30,000 notebook.
 The top lid has a two-tone finish with a nicely engraved Lenovo logo.
 A rubberized strip on the bottom of the device improves the grip when it is placed on a desk.

-Another highlight of the design is the 360-degree folding hinge, and yes, you guessed it right.
+Another design highlight is the 360-degree folding hinge, and yes, you guessed it right.
 Thanks to the hinge and the touchscreen support on display, you can flip the screen all the way around and use the device as a tablet.
-Wonder why no Yoga branding on this, Lenovo?
+Wonder why there is no Yoga branding on this, Lenovo?

 All in all, I really like the build quality and design of the Lenovo Flex 3i Chromebook.